nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**
 - 2a.
 The user does not have any free slots available.
   - 2a1.
-System informs that the user has no available timeslots.
+System informs user that there is no available timeslots.
     <br>
     <br>